-You can add a custom prefix to your mabl Mailbox email addresses.
-While mabl supports creating multiple distinct email addresses in a single test, tagging them with a custom prefix can help you easily mark and differentiate them.
-This approach can be useful if you need to query the results containing the custom prefixes in your own databases.
+In mabl, you can create multiple distinct email addresses and tag them with a custom prefix to make them easy to differentiate.
+Custom prefixes can be useful if you need to query the results containing the custom prefixes in your own databases.

 Here are the steps you can take to do this: